 How to Get An Appointment at the Italian Consulate in Chicago?

-You can make the appointment online.
+You can make an appointment online.
 Please note that no one can walk up to the Italian Consulate for the interview.

 You might have some difficulty getting a date and time of your preference, but you should keep checking often.
 Cancelled appointments are quite common and these are what you need to keep a tab of.